arashkazemi/lilact/README.md

 And an example of using it with a Python/SQLite data store is available on [lilact-python-demo](https://github.com/arashkazemi/lilact-python-demo).

-`Lilact` uses its own JSX transpiler, and not babel.
-It is a recursive-descent parser with lookahead, but it doesn't parse the JS syntax completely and relies on the JS runtime to detect some errors.
-The transpiler weights only a few kilobytes and can be even incorporated into other React engines.
-To make it better, it even generates sourcemaps like a charm, without relying on any 3rd party library.
+`Lilact` uses its own JSX transpiler (not Babel).
+It is a recursive-descent parser with lookahead, that doesn't parse the JS syntax completely and relies on the JS runtime to detect some errors.
+The transpiler weights only a few kilobytes and can be incorporated into other React engines too.
+It even generates sourcemaps without relying on any 3rd party library.
 There is a `transpile.js` helper in the bin directory to show how you can use it.

 `Lilact` implements both the **legacy class based** and **modern hook based** APIs.
 And it has almost everything  necessary.
 In addition to the API, it also includes the official `Redux` and `PropTypes` libraries to be used (see the `redux.jsx` and `proptypes.jsx` demos).
-So yes it has redux support and has many of the functions and hooks, i.e. `connect` and `useDispatch`.
+So it has redux support and has many of the functions and hooks, i.e. `connect` and `useDispatch`.

 It also includes the amazing `@emotion/css` library to ease working with styles.
 It can be accessed through `Lilact.emotion`.

-To ease working, it already includes a `HashRouter`, `CSSTransition`, `ErrorBoundary`, `Suspense`, `Spinner`, and many other stuff.
-It also has a specific timeout implementation that can be paused and resumed at will. `Lilact`'s `Suspense` even has a few more features than the standard API.
+To ease working, it already includes a `HashRouter`, `CSSTransition`, `ErrorBoundary`, `Suspense`, and some helper components like `Spinner` and `ResizablePane`.
+It also has a specific timeout implementation that can be paused and resumed at will. `Lilact`'s `Suspense` has a few more features than the standard API.

 You can see all the available methods in the documentation.
 And there is a list of demos that can all be seen alongside their code at [Lilact Demo Examples](./static/index.html).